 On the household side of affordability: Food and Water Watch suggests a national shutoff survey reveals a water affordability emergency in America’s Secret Water Crisis.

 Food and Water Watch, an environmental advocacy organization with a history of deep skepticism and animosity towards certain management models and established practices, often interprets their research in ways aggressively promoting their stated advocacy missions (which is probably no different than most advocacy groups).
 This particular study presents data on shuts offs that illustrate the human side of collection policies and the rising cost of services.
 I would love to know more about the details of the data they analyzed — terminology and reasons for shut offs vary widely among utilities and while we’ve done some of these analyses, we’ve found the data to be quite difficult to compare between utilities.
-Also, the report never mentions the importance of revenue collection in maintaining financially healthy utilities and seems to categorically dismiss cut offs all together as a collection technique which seems impractical.
+Also, the report never mentions the importance of revenue collection in maintaining financially healthy utilities and seems to categorically dismiss cut offs altogether as a collection technique which seems impractical.
 Utilities that we work with have been increasingly concerned about customer affordability and do not seek any joy in shutting off people’s water, but are concerned about collecting enough revenue to protect public health.
 Fortunately, many utilities have started looking at alternative programs to assist customers in need that hopefully will minimize disconnections without sacrificing financial health.
 A group of water associations hired us to study the legal framework for establishing some of these programs.
 In a comprehensive state-by-state analysis, our findings revealed some of the obstacles faced by utilities wanting to do more.

 Still have time for more affordability reading?